 The Alice Moore portrait also shows the band seems to curve around the arm hole and stops at waist level quite abruptly

-I personally feel it was used not just to cover lacing fixtures but also to hold billiments or other expensive trims for the less wealthier such as beads or damask etc and to cover the of the expensive fabrics of the bodice in order to attach the multitude of chains popular at this time ,it seems to serve that function in the Alice More portrait and the one below
+I personally feel the most likely and flexible answer is the white band was used not just to cover lacing fixtures but also to hold billiments or other expensive trims and ,the jewels and beadwork could be tacked to the white band then a few limted pins could hold it in place and also that uit acted as a protective layer between the expensive fabrics of the bodice in order to attach the multitude of chains popular at this time ,it seems to serve that function in the Alice More portrait and the one below

 The white bands further use was perhaps to protect the bodice from Partlet fastenings or pins as some partlets seem to have been cape like and occasionally shawls were used.(I realise the portrait below doesnt show a white band ,however I could not find the portrait I wanted to use and did in any case merely want to show the cape /shawl like partlet as I doubt this style could have stayed in place without pins

 If the white band served this function it explains why also used during the side lacing phase then its continuation could be accounted for by covering ties or lacing on the sleeves on later gowns but not on others which may have been in the back lacing or the earlier front fastening style though its possible what we assume to be a full overgown may not be but rather a later tighter laced closed version of the early tudor late medieval gowns

 If you lace the blue gown above closed enough for the skirts part to meet than add a panel to cover the lacing you have the typical Tudor gown

 Why is the white band often absent if it covered sleeve lacing holes on early Tudor gowns ?

 I would suggest the reasons its puzzling compleat absence on some early portraits such as the famous National portrait gallery Anne Bolyn one below is also easily accounted for